BabylonJS/Documentation/content/How_To/GUI/Gui.md

 When window width is smaller than window height - idealWidth will be used, otherwise - idealHeight will be used.
 This is a good solution for when your canvas can be resized to varying width : height ratios.

-Here is an example of how to use horizontal adaptive scaling: <Playground id="#XCPP9Y#39" title="Horizontal Adaptive Scaling Example" description="Simple example of horizontal adaptive scaling." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI11.jpg"/>
+Here is an example of how to use horizontal adaptive scaling: <Playground id="#XCPP9Y#39" title="Horizontal Adaptive Scaling Example" description="Simple example of horizontal adaptive scaling." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI11.jpg" isMain={true} category="GUI"/>

 ### Rotation and Scaling